Yizheng: Late Imperial and Republican Period

+People's Republic

+Aerial view of the Yangtze River: Shiye Shoal is at the bottom left, with Yizheng on the northern bank at the bottom.
+The riverfront of Yizheng features prominent shipyards and petrochemical industrial zones.

+In the late 1970s, Yizheng re-emerged as a major industrial node.
+It was selected as the southern terminus of the 1,152-kilometer Luning Oil Pipeline, which transported crude oil from the Shengli Oilfield to the Yangtze.

+In 1978, the Yizheng Chemical Fibre (YCF) plant was initiated as part of the "Twenty-two Large-scale Projects."
+Although the project faced potential cancellation during macroeconomic adjustments in 1980, it proceeded through a landmark financing arrangement.
+In 1982, the newly established China International Trust and Investment Corporation (CITIC) issued 10 billion yen in corporate bonds in Tokyo to fund the plant.
+This marked the first instance of a Chinese state enterprise utilizing international capital markets to bypass domestic budgetary constraints, a strategy subsequently referred to as the "Yizheng Model."

+These developments integrated the city into national energy grids and established it as a major site for China's petrochemical and synthetic fiber industries.

 Geography

 On the northern bank of Yangzhou, Yizheng is situated in the north of Jiangsu, and the Yangtze River lies in its southern territory.
 The city borders Luhe District of Nanjing on west, the urban area of Yangzhou on east and Tianchang of Anhui Province on north.
 The city owns a riverbank of 27 km, facing Zhenjiang in opposite of the river.

 Two major bodies of water, the Yangtze River and the Grand Canal, run through Yizheng from west to east and from north to south, respectively, dividing the city into four fractions.